gtLee91/educational_recommendation_system/README.md

 4. Select 'Import from Self-Contained File' option and select SQL file.<br>
 ![MySQL Data import](images/setup3.png)

-5. Select schema from 'Default Target Scheme'; if there is no existing Scheme, click the 'new' button to create a new schema.<br>
+5. Select schema from 'Default Target Schema'; if there is no existing Schema, click the 'new' button to create a new schema.<br>
 ![MySQL Data import](images/setup4.png)

 6. Finally, click the 'start import' button.<br>